basilhendroff/truenas-smr-check/README.md

    ada0 |  ST8000VX008 |          xxxxxxxx |
    ada3 |     WD30EFAX |   xxxxxxxxxxxxxxx |
 ```
+The script SMR database is updated whenever a SMR disk is identified.
+It's important therefore to always download and use the latest version of this script.

 ## Scope
 At this stage, only known WD and Seagate SMR disks are checked for.